SaierLaboratory/TCDBtools/manuals/getDomainTopology.md

 [download site](https://fasta.bioch.virginia.edu/fasta_www2/fasta_down.shtml).

 5. **_HHMER 3.2.1_**
+Package suite used for searching sequence databases for sequence homologs, and for making sequence alignments based on probabilistic models called profile hidden Markov models (profile HMMs).
 You can download this suite of programs from its [official site](http://hmmer.org/).

 6. **_PERL 5.18_**
 Visit the [official website](https://www.perl.org/).
 This program